US STOCKS-Wall St hits record highs; tax plan hopes fuel optimism

 NEW YORK, Oct 20 (Reuters) - U.S. stocks hit record closing highs on Friday and the S&P 500 posted a sixth week of gains after the U.S. Senate passed a budget resolution, lifting hopes that President Donald Trump’s tax-cut plan may move forward.

-Shares of General Electric reversed an early drop of 6.3 percent to end 1.1 percent higher, and the S&P industrials index also finished up 1.1 percent.
+Shares of General Electric reversed sharp early losses to end 1.1 percent higher, and the S&P industrials index also finished up 1.1 percent.

 The company’s new chief executive vowed to shed more than $20 billion worth of assets after the company’s quarterly results badly missed Wall Street’s expectations.